The Vision Behind Sikh Motorcycles in Nagar Kirtan

 -

-Leicester Mercury and Leicestershire Live
+Leicester Mercury, Leicestershire Live

-✅ Planning to Ride in Your Local Nagar Kirtan?
+Planning to Ride in Your Local Nagar Kirtan?

 -

-Being included in the official procession plan
+Inclusion in the official procession plan

 -

-Following health and safety assessments
+Completion of health and safety risk assessments

 -

-❌ Not a Member of the Sikh Motorcycle Club UK?
+Not a Member of the Sikh Motorcycle Club UK?
 Please Read Carefully

 -